elfabri/golsp/README.md

 # golsp
-Language Server Protocol in Go.
+Language Server Protocol tested in mark down files, built with Go.

-Following TJ DeVries explanation on how LSP work, and building one with Go.
+Following TJ DeVries explanation on how LSP work, while building one with Go.

 NOT using VS C*de btw